Windows and Doors Permit Requirements in Los Angeles, CA

 Post the permit card on site.
 Work begins.
 Schedule inspections at required stages (varies by project).
 Final inspection required before closing the permit.

-Timeline is based on Los Angeles's typical About 2 weeks permit processing time.
+Timeline is based on the typical about 2 weeks permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

-Check Now — Free →
+Check Now, Free →

 Building Department Contact